dsasp/Easy3DScoreSupport/en_help.md

 ## Creating archers

-Creating archers is done from the start screen.
+You can add archers from the start screen.

 Tap on the 'Archers' button.
 The **Archers list** screen will open.